digitalfondue/ni-http-suite/README.md

 ## License

-vatchecker is licensed under the Apache License Version 2.0.
+ni-http-suite is licensed under the Apache License Version 2.0.

 ## Example